Soonercon: History

 SoonerCon 2009 was held June 5–7 with featured guests Eric Flint and Selina Rosen; and the theme "Slideways in Time."
 Then followed "2010: A Bubba Odyssey" with "Bubba Ho-Tep" author guest Joe R. Lansdale, artist GoH John E. Kaufmann, and comic book artist John Lucas—once again with the inimitable Selina Rosen as toastmaster.
 For 2011, SoonerCon moved downtown June 3–5 to the Sheraton "Century Center" of SoonerCons and ThunderCons of old, switched from a title using years to sequential numbers (at 20), and featured a theme "Heroes & Villains" with author Tim Powers as guest of honor.
-SoonerCon 21 proclaimed "I'll Be Back to the Future" at the Sheraton June 15–17 (a time slot shift) with author Eric Flint and Selina Rosen.
+SoonerCon 21 proclaimed "I'll Be Back to the Future" at the Sheraton June 15–17, 2012 (a time slot shift) with author Eric Flint and Selina Rosen.
 For SoonerCon 22, the con themed "Beyond Thunderdome" moved just east of downtown to the Reed Conference Center at Rose State College in Midwest City and Sheraton Midwest City, and to end of the month: June 28–30.
-2013 guests were Oklahoma author C.J.
+Those 2013 guests were Oklahoma author C.J.
 Cherryh as guest of honor, writers workshop leader Tim Powers, artist and comic illustrator Mark Texeira.
 Ric Meyers—and perennial toastmaster Selina Rosen.

+Pending updates to dates, themes and guests, Soonercon continued annually in its June slot at the Reed Center and Sheraton in Midwest City through 2018, when it was realized the large but limited parking lot was actually causing a ceiling on attendees.
+Growth immediately resumed the next year with a move to the larger Embassy Suites Hotel and Conference Center in Norman on June 7-9 with actor Nana Visitor of Star Trek: DS9 among the guests.

+The current string was interrupted by two years postponed during the general COVID-19 pandemic shutdowns, but Soonercon 30 resumed at the Norman Embassy Suites over June 24-26, 2022.
+The 2023 dates for Soonercon 31 were June 30-July 2; the 32nd edition is planned for June 21-23, 2024.